lpar/hello-express/README.md

  1. You need to put `"type": "module"` in `package.json` to allow standard module imports in Node.js, as of Node 12.x.
  2. Even after doing that, you still need to use the `--experimental-modules` command line flag to enable ESM on LTS versions of Node (e.g. 12.x), so that your application's main compiled code can be loaded in module mode.
- 3. ...and `--experimental-specifier-resolution=node` even with Node 14, so you can load modules within your application without having to specify the filename extension or rename `js` files to `mjs`.
+ 3. ...and `--experimental-specifier-resolution=node` even with Node 14, if you want to load modules within your application without having to specify the filename extension or rename `js` files to `mjs`.
+(The standard doesn't seem to specify whether module names should include the extension or not, so either behavior is allowed.)
  4. You need to enable ES6+ modules in TypeScript by setting `"module": "es6"` in `tsconfig.json`.
  5. After doing that, the default module resolution for TypeScript is "classic" so you have to set `"moduleResolution": "Node"` in `tsconfig.json` as well.